willxxy/GPU-Tools/README.md

-# SimGPU
+# GPU Tools

-Simple python scripts to check if Pytorch and GPU are synchronized and ready to go.
+Simple tools for synchronizing PyTorch and GPU usage on respective OS.

+## Tools Available

+1. Simple checks whether CUDA is available.
+2. Simple checks for correctly allocating or creating tensor to and from GPU.
-[TODO] - Write script for distributed training [x]
+3. Simple checks for distributed training across multiple GPUs.